ayankcell/Large-CSV-File-Splitter/README.md

 # Large-CSV-File-Splitter

 This is just simple Bash script to deal with large CSV Files.
+It automatically splits large .csv file into smaller parts preserving the header ( first line data ).

 It uses the advantage of built in Linux CLI command "split".

 By default it creates multiple files from one large .csv file with each of files containing maximum of 5000 ( five thousand ) records.
-You could modify it as you like.
+You could modify this value as you like.

 ## How To Use